getify/You-Dont-Know-JS/types & grammar/ch2.md

 c; // "oof"
 ```

 If that feels ugly, it is.
-Nevertheless, "it works"&trade; for simple `string`s, so if you need something quick-n-dirty, often such an approach gets the job done.
+Nevertheless, *it works* for simple `string`s, so if you need something quick-n-dirty, often such an approach gets the job done.

 **Note:** Be careful!
-This approach **doesn't work** for `string`s with complex (unicode) characters in them (astral symbols, multi-byte characters, etc).
+This approach **doesn't work** for `string`s with complex (unicode) characters in them (astral symbols, multibyte characters, etc.).
 You need more sophisticated library utilities that are unicode-aware for such operations to be handled accurately.
 Find Mathias Bynens' work on the subject: *Esrever*.

-The other way to look at this is: if you are more commonly doing tasks on your "strings" which treat them as basically *arrays of characters*, perhaps it's better to just actually store them as `array`s rather than as `string`s.
+The other way to look at this is: if you are more commonly doing tasks on your "strings" that treat them as basically *arrays of characters*, perhaps it's better to just actually store them as `array`s rather than as `string`s.
 You'll probably save yourself a lot of hassle of converting from `string` to `array` each time.
 You can always call `join("")` on the `array` *of characters* whenever you actually need the `string` representation.

 ## Numbers